Terraonion-dev/SampleMegaSDMenu/README.md

 Holding *START* while booting past the splash menu will skip the custom menu loading, and will boot to the default MegaSD menu.

 ## Development info

+To build this sample menu you need SGDK downloaded, and its path set in mk.bat.
+Then just run mk.bat to have a menu.msd file that you can copy to the sd card root to use as replacement.

+Menu.msd file must be 128KB (131072), otherwise MegaSD may refuse to load it.

 It's highly recommended to reinitialize the VDP in your own code.